 4. Don’t assume an ID is valid simply because it was provided.

 When reviewing a questionable order, you’re likely to ask your customer for one or more forms of identification, such as a driver’s license or utility bill.
 In your rush to approve or decline the order you may be tempted to clear the customer if they simply supply such documentation.
 However, simply producing such documentation doesn’t provide validation.
 Keep in mind the ID they’ve provided could be fake.
 While it takes expertise and experience to spot well-crafted fakes your staff can get started by comparing the requested documentation to standard examples available on, amongst other sources, government websites and forums.

 5. Consider professional analysis for all, or part, of your order reviews.

-When it comes to fraud detection you’re facing a conflict of interest between minimizing losses and maximizing revenues.
+When it comes to fraud detection in ecommerce you’re facing a conflict of interest between minimizing losses and maximizing revenues.
 You’re also dealing with minimal resources that could drive greater value for your company if their efforts were focused on growth or increasing customer satisfaction.
 Thus, you may want to consider professional solutions and services with the

 expertise and the experience to review your orders.
 Such solutions also have a much broader view of the market and fraudulent activities than you can gain on your own.